Parrots are pretty, but it's not the ideal pet. Before you buy it, you should consider these following points.

 Their beaks are powerful tools, and they keep them in top shape by chewing things.
 They don't differentiate between toys and clothing, expensive furniture, eyeglasses, wires, carpets, etc. Chewing is normal behavior.

 |Colorful Environmental Friendly SunGrow Pet Bird Cage Toys|

 Everything associated with parrots is expensive.
 Proper cages are pricey.
 Providing an ongoing supply of toys, which are quickly destroyed, is costly.
 Feeding a parrot is expensive, and much of the food is wasted.
 Regular vet visits will also stretch your budget.

 |Prevue Pet Products Wrought Iron Select Bird Cage Black Hammertone 3151BLK|

 6. Parrots are demanding.

-are sentient, living, social beings.
+Parrots are sentient, living, social beings.
 They need companionship and interaction.
 They need your interest and time every day.

 7. Parrots are time-consuming.